TEAMMATES/teammates/docs/development.md

     - Create a new instructor by filling the Name, Email, and Institution fields in the form provided and submit.
     - Now, we have a new account that we can masquerade as.
-- To masquerade as an instructor:
+- To masquerade as an _instructor_:
     - Use the instructor's URL at /web/instructor/home with the instructor's email appended as a query parameter, e.g. `http://localhost:8080/web/instructor/home?user=kelvin@gmail.com`.
 - To masquerade as a student:
     - Use the student's URL at /web/student/home with the student's email appended as a query parameter, e.g. `http://localhost:8080/web/student/home?user=janethestudent@gmail.com`.